Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Comparative studies

+Based on Figure~\ref{fig:CompressAndDistill} (a), we found that \textbf{network compression decreased the CID of features, which indicated that compressed DNNs were more sensitive to adversarial noises.} It was because the CID value could indicate the robustness to the adversarial noise (please see Appendix~\ref{appsubsec:advnoise} for more details and results ).
+Besides, Figure~\ref{fig:CompressAndDistill} shows that \textbf{network compression did not significantly affect the reconstruction capacity and the concentration of intermediate-layer features.} It meant that \textbf{the network compression made the DNN less powerful to remove the information of redundant pixels, but it still maintained the representation power of the DNN, \emph{i.e.} the feature could still well reconstruct the input.
+On the other hand, the feature still concentrated on the foreground.}

 \textbf{Analysis of knowledge distillation:} We used our metrics to analyze the inner mechanism of knowledge distillation.
-We learned the VGG-16, ResNet-18, and ResNet-34 using the CUB200-2011 dataset~\cite{CUB200} as three teacher nets for fine-grained classification.
-Each teacher net was used to guide the learning of an AlexNet~\cite{CNNImageNet}.
-Fig.~\ref{fig:DistillAndEpoch}(a) compares layerwise information discarding between AlexNets learned with and without knowledge distillation.
+We trained the VGG-16, ResNet-18, and ResNet-34 using the CUB200-2011 dataset~\cite{CUB200} as three teacher nets for fine-grained classification.
+Each teacher net was used to guide the learning of an AlexNet.
+Figure~\ref{fig:CompressAndDistill} (b) compares layerwise information discarding between AlexNets learned with and without knowledge distillation.
 We found that AlexNets learned using knowledge distillation had lower information discarding than the ordinarily learned AlexNet.
-Knowledge distillation helped AlexNets to preserve more information.
-Meanwhile, knowledge distillation may make intermediate-layer features more sensitive to noises (or adversarial attacking), because AlexNets was mainly learned from distillation and used less noisy information from real training data during the distillation process.
+Therefore, we can conclude that knowledge distillation helped AlexNets to preserve more information.
+Meanwhile, knowledge distillation may make intermediate-layer features more sensitive to noises, because AlexNets were mainly learned from distillation and used less noisy information from real training data during the distillation process.

-\textbf{Analysis of information discarding after different epochs during the learning process:} We learned the ResNet-32 using the CIFAR-10 dataset~\cite{cifar}.
-Fig.~\ref{fig:DistillAndEpoch}(b) shows the change of information discarding \emph{w.r.t.} outputs of different blocks during the learning process.
-Information discarding in high layers satisfied the information-bottleneck theory.
+\textbf{Further experiments:} In Appendix~\ref{appsec:exp}, we used the proposed metrics to \textit{analyze flaws of the network architecture}, and \textit{explored the relationship between the CID value and the adversarial noises}. \textit{Furthermore, we found that the adversarial trained DNNs discarded more information than the normally trained DNNs.
+Besides, the adversarial trained DNNs more focused on the foreground than the normally trained DNNs.}